My Wedding & Honeymoon: Day 6-10 (Part 14)

 When Lucas and I walked into the ballroom where our reception was being held both of our hearts skipped a beat.
 The room had been transformed, with the help of Julie and Faena Hotel + Universe, into an absolute masterpiece before our eyes!

 We immediately went to the dance floor for our first dance, which was to the song Besame Mucho.
 I was incredibly nervous, as we had not had the opportunity to practice even once.
-However, I should have known there was no reason to be nervous, because Lucas is Latin and we all know that Latins are born with the innate ability to shake their hips.
+However, I should have known there was no reason to for my anxiety, because Lucas is Latin and we all know that Latins are born with the innate ability to shake their hips.

 A while later, my Dad (with my brother as his Spanish translator) gave the father of the bride speech.
 It is quite long, but I have decided to share it regardless, as it is deeply touching — both endearing and funny at the same time — just take a look at the expressions captured on everyone’s faces as he delivered it: